 Speaking of stemware…here is a quick funny side note.
 Through this whole blogging journey, I have met so many amazing people.
 This past year, I stumbled onto Lory of To Have & To Host through Instagram and I noticed that her profile said she was an “Owner of too many napkins”!
 I knew right away we could be instant friends and we became just that.
 My profile should most certainly say, “Owner of too much stemware”!
 It is literally stored all over our home and those who know me well know this to be very true.

 For the menu, it was important to choose courses that paired well with both white and red wines…starting with the whites.
 Seafood especially pairs well with so many white wines.
-This is what I prepared and served for the meal (all of these recipes are my own and I will be working on sharing them you this month)…
+This is what I prepared and served for the meal (all of these recipes are my own and I will be working on sharing them with you this month)…

 Typically, I like to spread a little more of the dinner party theme around the room and this is really easy to do.
 For this function, I simply added a larger version of the centerpiece arrangements to the buffet where we served the wines to our guests.
 Since the arrangement was still pretty small, I just added a few of my favorite color-coordinated coffee table books as a foundation for the flowers.